 Running B2B Market Research?
 26 Questions to Ask Sales Reps

-In this podcast episode, Cascade Insights CEO Sean Campbell shares 26 questions to ask sales reps who recently worked for a rival.
+In this podcast episode, Cascade Insights CEO Sean Campbell shares 26 B2B market research questions to ask sales reps who recently worked for a rival.
 The questions are designed to bring insight into:

 1. What were the key selling points?